cliffzhou92/MuTrans-release/README.md

 ## Installation
 ### In Matlab:
-o display gene expression matrix by Transcendental, one need the 'smooth' function (https://www.mathworks.com/help/curvefit/smoothing.html) from Curve Fitting toolbox of Matlab.
+To display gene expression matrix by Transcendental, one need the 'smooth' function (https://www.mathworks.com/help/curvefit/smoothing.html) from Curve Fitting toolbox of Matlab.

 ### In Python:
 1. install the matlab engine API for python, [instructions here](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)